Sarah Janssen MD, PhD, MPH

 - Finally, this is not intended to be an authoritative database in the sense that it can be used for legal or regulatory purposes.
 Authoritative databases, including those at IARC, NTP, OEHHA and others, do exist and should be consulted for those purposes.
 In many cases, the authors of this database needed to exercise judgment when considering the strength and categorization of evidence, and in some cases others may disagree with the decisions.
 However, we have attempted to characterize the strength of evidence conservatively so as not to overstate the case.
 Comments from readers are welcome and can be sent through our Contact form.

 Also, this database was last updated in early 2011.
 CHE recognizes that some of the information is now out of date, and the database references are not as easy to navigate as we would like.
-We are in conversations about how to maintain this important resource for our partners.
+We are updating the references and exploring how to maintain this important resource for our partners.

 Disclaimer and Acknowledgement: This publication was supported by cooperative agreement numbers U5O/CCU922449 and U5O/CCU923293 from the Centers for Disease Control and Prevention (CDC) as part of a national environmental public health tracking program.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC.